takkyu2/purely-functional-data-structures/README.md

 # Immutable-Data-Structures
-Yet another implementation of the immutable data structures in Okasaki's "Purely Functional Data Structures" in C++.
+Yet another implementation of the immutable data structures in Okasaki's textbook, "Purely Functional Data Structures", in C++.

 ## List of data structures